stephanosterburg/stephanosterburg.github.io/_posts/2019-11-29-documenting_your_code.md

 hidden: false
 ---

 There is an official specification on how you should format your docstrings, called [PEP 0257](https://www.python.org/dev/peps/pep-0257/).
-Many people don’t strictly follow this format and use a format that is supported by documentation generation tools like Doxygen, Epydoc, and Sphinx.
+Many people don’t strictly follow this format and use a format that is supported by documentation generation tools like `Doxygen`, `Epydoc`, and `Sphinx`.
 Formats include (taken from [StackOverflow](http://stackoverflow.com/questions/3898572/what-is-the-standard-python-docstring-format)):

 ### Formats